jwdebelius/q2-sidle/docs/source/reconstruction.rst

 You’ll notice that some of the feature IDs contain a ``|`` character, for example, ``1764594|195532|4471854``.
 This means the two databases sequences could not be resolved during the reconstruction, and so we assign the sequence to both regions.
 The more regions that are used in the reconstruction, the more likely you are to be able to accurately reconstuct the database sequences.

 The second output is a summary.
 The summary can be used to evaluate the quality of the reconstruction; see the `original manuscript`_ [1]_ for more details.
-By default, the summary will consider degenerate kmers as unique sequences; you can change the behavior using the ``count-degenerates`` parameter; when False, kmers will only be counted if they belpng to unique reference sequences.
+By default, the summary will consider degenerate kmers as unique sequences; you can change the behavior using the ``count-degenerates`` parameter; when False, kmers will only be counted if they belong to unique reference sequences.
 You can view the summary by tabulating the metadata.

 .. code:: bash